argilo/gr-nrsc5/README.md

 ### Layer 1 FM encoder

 This block implements Layer 1 FM (as defined in http://www.nrscstandards.org/SG/NRSC-5-C/1011sG.pdf).
 It takes PIDS and Layer 2 PDUs as input, and produces OFDM symbols as output.
-So far only Primary Service Modes MP1 and MP3 are implemented.
+Only the Hybrid and Extended Hybrid modes have been implemented so far.
+The All Digital modes are not yet supported.

 The output bytes map to symbols as follows: